stofnun-arna-magnussonar/IceStaBS-Eval/README.md

 The benchmark set is based on the Rules of the Icelandic written standard.
 The rules are available at [ritreglur.arnastofnun.is](https://ritreglur.arnastofnun.is/).

-The rules of the Icelandic written standard are divided into 33 chapters, with each class containing a various amount of sections and sub-rules.
+The rules of the Icelandic written standard are divided into 33 chapters, with each class containing a various amount of sections and sub-bules.

 We designate 246 specific rules which are applicable in the context of automatic correction of spelling and grammar.
 This, combined to the fact that the rules are divided into 3 examples each, results in a total of 738 examples,